Pharma Documentation Ring: History

 One of P-D-R's initial aims was to select and index relevant documents from the scientific literature, to write abstracts and index them based on agreed rules, and to distribute copies of the corresponding punched cards and microfilms to all cooperating members.
 Due to the limited space on a punched card, the P-D-R-affiliated companies developed fragment codes for chemical structures and biomedical terms allowing them to index all relevant aspects of the publications properly.
 The Ringcode was born and survived for several decades, even replacing more sophisticated techniques.

 In 1964, this biomedical literature documentation activity was licensed to the British company, Derwent Publications (currently Thomson Reuters), and the service succeeded as Ringdoc (now Derwent Drug File).
 Ten years later, P-D-R's chemical reaction coding system was also transferred to Derwent Publications; this evolved as Chemical Reactions Documentation Services.
 Both services continued to be developed further in cooperation with P-D-R-affiliated companies and new members of the network.

 During the 1970s, P-D-R saw gradual growth, becoming more international, continuing to process patents using its Ringcode until 1978.
 In the 1980s, a new focal point was found for P-D-R, where it began to place an emphasis on exchanging experience and testing commercial systems and databases of interest to the pharmaceutical industry.

-P-D-R has, as of 2021, more than 26 member companies from Europe, the US, Japan, and Australia.
+P-D-R has, as of 2023, more than 29 member companies from Europe, the US, Japan, and Australia.
 There is no membership fee, however members must commit to contribute, by participating in meetings, work groups and task forces.

 Administration

 The governance of the association is achieved by its annual general meeting (AGM) hosted by a member company; an executive board usually operating with 6 members, itself elected by the AGM for two years; and a number of workstreams which work continuously on their respective topics of interest throughout the year.

-Mindy Beattie is the current president.
+John Aubrey is the current president.